Continuing from where we left off from last time...

 (Psalm 139:16 NIV; some translations differ)

 This brings us to the ever-so-slightly controversial topic of predestination.
 I'd actually like to sidestep the usual debate about this.
 Regardless of whether St. Calvin and his followers' terrible assertions are in fact correct, it is pretty clear that there is a word (προορίζω) in the New Testament which is translated by the English word "predestination".
-So all biblical theologies agree that there is such a thing as predestination, which presumably must involve God knowing in advance something about what is going to happen.
+So all biblical theologies agree that there is such a thing as predestination, which ought to involve, at a bare minimum, God knowing in advance something about what is going to happen.
 Indeed, St. Paul bases God's predestination quite explicitly in his ability to have foreknowledge about what is going to happen:

 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.
 And those he predestined, he also called; those he called, he also justified; those he justified, he also glorified.
 (Romans 8:28-30)